Table of contents

 Although ending a sentence with a preposition was once considered incorrect, it is now widely accepted in English, especially in spoken and informal contexts.

-Prepositions often come before relative pronouns like which, whom, and whose in formal writing.
+Prepositions can be placed before relative pronouns like which, whom, and whose in formal writing.
 This form is more formal and is typically used in written English.

 - The company for which he works is very successful.